TechDocsStudio/pushfeedback-docs/docs/integrations/jira.md

 - A Jira workspace (Cloud or Data Center) with access to Automation options.

 ## 1. Configure Jira automations

-This section guides you through setting up the automation rule in Jira that will receive feedback from PushFeedback.

 ### Create the automation rule